Interfacing PX4 and Sensors

 Note: We advice modifying the static IP of the Livox lidar from 192.168.1.1XX to 172.16.0.XX to avoid issues assessing the local(Wifi) network when connected.

-Add the static wired connection using the GUI or CLI as follows,
+Add the static wired connection using the GUI or CLI as follows, Following command assumes the ethernet interface is enP8p1s0 and lidar ip is 172.16.0.50.

-nmcli connection add type ethernet ifname eth0 con-name eth0-static ipv4.method manual ipv4.addresses 172.16.0.50/24 ipv4.gateway 255.255.255.0 ipv4.dns 8.8.8.8
+sudo nmcli connection add type ethernet ifname enP8p1s0 con-name static-link ipv4.method manual ipv4.addresses 172.16.0.50/24 ipv4.gateway 172.16.0.1 ipv4.dns 8.8.8.8

-nmcli connection up eth0-static
+sudo nmcli connection up static-link

 After the hardware connection is made the livox_viewer2 can be used to verify connection and firmware Update.